 But we are taught precious little about what to do when loss occurs, how to live with our grief, how to talk about it, how to show up for others who are experiencing it.
 It’s a tragic state of affairs because those who experience loss, then also experience a sense of isolation as a result.
 This is SO unnecessary, and leads to a great deal of dysfunction in our personal relationships and in society at large.

 The GRIEF RECOVERY METHOD® is a system, created by John W. James and Russell Friedman (authors of “The Grief Recovery Handbook,” “The Grief Recovery Handbook for Pet Loss” and others), and refined over the past 40 years, to recover from loss with supportive guidance every step of the way.

 I also conduct grief support groups specifically for PET LOSS.
 Loss is woefully misunderstood in our society and culture, but PET LOSS is sadly often treated with a lack of sympathy often bordering on the cruel.
 If you have had to say goodbye to a furry companion, such as a dog, cat or horse, and no one seems to understand why you are so grief-stricken, you have come to the right place.
-Your grief will not be trivialized and you will not be told to “get over it; it’s just a [fill in the blank]!”
+Your grief will not be trivialized and you will not be told to “get over it; it’s just a cat or dog!”
 You will be among others who have experienced a similar loss and will be given tools to resolve your grief.